-Building Regulations Part F covers a topic that's relatively overlooked in our home's energy efficiency make-up: ventilation.
-Up until very recently, we all concentrated on insulation to increase the efficiency of our homes but airtightness in new properties is now something that is imperative if an energy efficient result is required.
+Building Regulations Part F covers a topic that has been relatively overlooked in our home's energy efficiency make-up: ventilation.
+Up until very recently, we all concentrated on insulation to increase the efficiency of our homes but airtightness in new and existing properties is now something that is imperative if an energy-efficient result is required.

 As you make your home more airtight the insulation will be working properly but you will also get increased condensation due to the lack of air movement.
 You have to move the vapour out of an airtight building and this has to be done in a controlled manner.

 Some might ask why we need these changes and the truth is that many homes are indeed getting more airtight and that the rooms are also becoming smaller.
 This leads to less volume of air for each person and less changes of that air, which in turn means the quality of the air is significantly worse.

 Add that to the fact that many of us are now spending a lot more time at home due to flexible working or permanently working from home and you have the perfect storm for stale air.

 Moisture in the home does not just disappear and a continuous turnover of ventilation is the best way to mitigate the vapour in the air condensing somewhere in the fabric of the home and forming unhealthy products such as mould.
 The ventilation must be constant but it must also be managed so that you are not over ventilating and losing lots of your valuable heat.